 Mel Allen, editor: Mel is the fifth editor of Yankee Magazine since its beginning in 1935.
 His career at Yankee spans more than three decades, during which he has edited and written for every section of the magazine, including home, food, and travel.
 In his pursuit of stories, he has raced a sled dog team, crawled into the dens of black bears, fished with the legendary Ted Williams, picked potatoes in Aroostook County, and stood beneath a battleship before it was launched.
-Mel teaches magazine writing at the University of Massachusetts-Amherst and is author of A Coach’s Letter to His Son.
+Mel teaches magazine writing at the University of Massachusetts-Amherst and has joined the adjunct faculty for the new MFA in creative nonfiction program at Baypath College in West Springfield, Massachusetts.
+He is author of A Coach’s Letter to His Son.
 His column, “Here in New England,” is a 2012 National City and Regional Magazine Awards Finalist for the category Column.

 Lori Pedrick, art director: Lori oversees all visual aspects and elements of the editorial pages in Yankee Magazine, including photography, illustration, and art production.
 Before joining Yankee, she was art director for MetroCorp Publishing, publisher of Philadelphia Magazine, Boston Magazine, and other niche publications, where she was responsible for developing and directing design, photography, and visual content.
 She earned a bachelor of fine arts degree from Moore College of Art & Design, where she studied illustration, graphic design, and photography.